pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 In Pachyderm, a pipeline starts as soon as a new commit lands in a repository.
-In the diagram above, as soon as `commit 1` is added to the `data` repository, Pachyderm runs a job for `commit 1` and `commit 0` in the parameters repository.
+In the diagram above, as soon as `commit 1` is added to the `data` repository, Pachyderm runs a job for `commit 1` and `commit 0` in the `parameters` repository.
 You can also see that Pachyderm runs the second job and processes `commit 1` from the `data` repository with the `commit 1` in the `parameters` repository.
 In some cases, this is perfectly acceptable solution.
-But if your job takes many hours and you are only interested in the result of the pipeline run with `commit 1` from both repositories this approach does not work.
+But if your job takes many hours and you are only interested in the result of the pipeline run with `commit 1` from both repositories, this approach does not work.

 With transactions, you can ensure that only one job triggers with